What are the aims of this leaflet?

 You must not take ciclosporin unless you have regular checks.

 It is preferable not to take ciclosporin during pregnancy, but your doctor will discuss your options.
 If you are planning a family, or if you become pregnant while taking ciclosporin, you should discuss this with your doctor as soon as possible.
 You should not breastfeed while taking ciclosporin.

-Can alcohol be drunk while taking ciclosporin?
+May I drink alcohol while taking ciclosporin?

 There is no particular reason for you to avoid alcohol (within the recommended guidelines) while taking ciclosporin.